BillHertzing/Bill.Hertzing.github.io/_drafts/bills-blog-release-process.md

 $env:JEKYLL_ENV = 'production'; bundle exec jekyll serve

-git tag -f releases/0.02.001  should result `Updated tag 'releases/0.02.001' (was c7f1fab)` and the commit number will always be diffferent from this example.
+git tag -f releases/0.02.001  should result `Updated tag 'releases/0.02.001' (was c7f1fab)` and the commit number will always be different from this example.

 commit the _site changes on main